 Tom Reilly received the four tail gear door inner pressings from Pat Harker in Anoka, Minnesota.
 Harker had male and female press dies machined to allow the manufacture of new inner tail wheel waffle skins for his own F-82E Twin Mustang project, and generously made a set of new skins for the XP-82’s tail wheel doors as well.

 The XP-82 restoration team has just completed fitting all four tail wheel doors.
 On Tom Reilly’s next trip to Florida, he will have the outboard skins spot welded to the inboard waffle skins.

 This week the restoration team started pressing the interior waffle skins over machined aluminum press dies for the inboard main gear doors (36” x 42”).
 These inside skins are formed from .063″ thick, untempered 2024 aluminum sheet, and have a 2″ depth on each of the six pressings.
 They were formed by “flow forming”, using soft hammers and wooden blocks for the close radiuses.

 And that is all for this month’s report.

 Many thanks again to Tom Reilly for this update.
 You can learn more about the project on their blog HERE.
 Although we are not exactly sure when the next formal update will come, please be sure to check back with WarbirdsNews in a couple of months for the next installment in the story following the XP-82′s road to recovery!

 WarbirdsNews has received the latest XP-82 Twin Mustang restoration update from Tom Reilly at his workshop in Douglas, Georgia.
 Here’s what they’ve been up to this month!
-Wing Trailing Edges The final trimming of the […]
+The XP-82 is now on the final leg […]